 - Practice placements

 Midwifery students should expect to travel to placement.
-Students are allocated a supervisor while on placement, and are expected to work alongside that person regardless of their shift pattern.
+Students are supported to learn in practice through the Practice Education Teams and allocated Practice Supervisors and Practice Assessors.
+It is required that students acquire experience across the range of hours required by practising midwives and are supernumerary (NMC 2019).
 Students should expect to work night shifts etc as required throughout the programme.

 - Self-directed study